 You’ve taken and edited the photos, but don’t stop there.
 The way you present the story affects clients satisfaction.
 You can go all out and improve the value of your work.

 Instead of giving your client the edited photos only, arrange the images to create a story that flows.
-Presenting them in a stunning baby photobook is one way you can deliver the story that the parents want to remember; the new life with a newborn, the feelings and emotions that follow after the arrival, and the interaction of the family members in the early days.
+Presenting them in a stunning baby memory book is one way you can deliver the story that the parents want to remember; the new life with a newborn, the feelings and emotions that follow after the arrival, and the interaction of the family members in the early days.

 Parents with a newborn don’t have much free time, so having the photos neatly arranged in a photobook is something they will truly appreciate, and a beautiful way to cherish the precious newborn phase.